KeithIMyers/chromiumos-docs/dbus_best_practices.md

 ## Configure permissions correctly.

 XML files in `/etc/dbus-1` are used to configure the D-Bus security policy.
 The toplevel `/etc/dbus-1/system.conf` file disallows all name ownership requests and method calls by default on the system bus.
-Per-service files in the `/etc/dbus-1/system.d` directory are used to add exceptions.
+Per-service files in the `/etc/dbus-1/system.d` directory (or `/opt/google/chrome/dbus`, in the case of services exported by Chrome) are used to add exceptions.
 Since the default policy denies name requests and method calls, `<allow>` directives (rather than `<deny>`) should appear in these per-service files.

+It is advisable to use both `send_destination` and `send_interface` in `<allow>` directives that grant permission to invoke method calls on a given service.
+Unintuitively, `send_destination="org.example.Service"` matches all calls to *any* service exported by the client that owns the `org.example.Service` name, so additionally specifying `send_interface="org.example.ServiceInterface"` ensures that only those handled by the intended service will be permitted.

 ## Limit use of D-Bus to start services on-demand.